What is latex?

 Hybrid Latex Mattresses Are Available

 A recent but important trend among mattress manufacturers is to combine latex with an innerspring, often using individually encased coils.
 Referred to as a hybrid mattress, this combination of materials adds deep compression support to any bed while decreasing motion transfer—and effectively lowers the cost of an all latex version.
-To get a side by side comparison of a latex hybrid mattress and an all latex mattress, click here.

 If you're not sure which mattress is best for you, even after carefully considering all the options, you can always talk to a sleep expert for guidance.